 Sometimes shape control can result in some errant branches extending in directions you don't want.
 Pruning, especially “down” pruning on most trees, can be very helpful to get rid of these to clean up the shape of the tree.
 See below.

 Deformations done to the branch spine, such as noise, gravity, and forces, all happen after shape control.
 Because of this, they are capable of pulling your branches outside the desired shape, as shown below.
-The easiest modelling method while working with shape control is to keep your generators free of these deformations until you've gotten your shape control working correctly.
+The easiest modeling method while working with shape control is to keep your generators free of these deformations until you've gotten your shape control working correctly.
 Then, you can proceed to the other deformations.